 1965: Neely Hall

-Neely was originally part of "University Park", which also included the "Triads".
+Neely was originally part of "University Park", which also included the "Triads" and Trueblood Hall.
 University Park was completed in 1965 with Neely Hall designated for women and the Triads for men.
 The Triads were demolished in 2012.
-Neely and Trueblood Halls are not included with the other halls in this area known as East Campus.
+Neely and Trueblood are located on East Campus.

 ORIGIN OF BUILDING NAMES

-- Neely is named for Charles and Julia Neely, who were both professors in the English Department.
+- Neely was named for Charles and Julia Neely, who were both professors in the English Department.

 - Allen (a Triad) recognized John W. Allen, who was a noted area historian and directed the University Museum.